rgeraldes24/solc/docs/installing-hyperion.rst

 Prerequisites - All Operating Systems
 -------------------------------------

-The following are dependencies for all builds of Solidity:
+The following are dependencies for all builds of Hyperion:

 +-----------------------------------+-------------------------------------------------------+
 | Software                          | Notes                                                 |